Q. Which airport should I fly into for this tour?

 - Breakfast: Hot and cold items including eggs, sausage, bacon, pastries, cereals and fruit.
 There’s also plenty of coffee, tea and juice.

-- Lunch: Salads, hot and cold entrees (meat and vegetarian), bread and desserts.
+- Lunch: Soup, salad, hot and cold entrees (meat and vegetarian), bread and desserts.

-- Dinner: Soup, hot and cold entrees (meat and vegetarian), bread and desserts.
+- Dinner: Soup, salad hot and cold entrees (meat and vegetarian), bread and desserts.

 - Other: There is complimentary coffee, tea and (often) snacks available throughout the day and night at a self-serve espresso machine.
 There is also a bar (not self-serve!) that’s open from morning until late at night for you to enjoy an adult beverage or non-alcoholic drink (bar drinks not included in cost).